 Preparation

 Cut the cake into cubes about one inch each.
-You want to make sure that the pieces are large enough that they won’t come apart and fall off of the skewers.
-Cut the tops off of the strawberries and slice the bananas into one-inch chunks as well.
+You want to make sure that the fruit pieces are large enough that they won’t come apart and fall off of the skewers.
+Cut the tops off the strawberries and slice the bananas into one-inch chunks.

 Carefully thread the fruit and cake on the skewers in an alternating pattern.